Why You Don’t Need a Second Shooter for your Wedding

-Since my beginning as a pro photographer, back in 2009, I am a solo shooter.
-It might be a characteristic of a visual artist it might be more.
+I began pro photography back in 2009, as a solo shooter…and still am.
+It might be a characteristic of a visual artist, but it might be more.
 Contrary to what most people think or say, you don’t need a second shooter for your wedding.
-Not unless you plan on having a massive wedding with too many guests and you as well as the bride/groom are getting ready in completely different and far locations, there isn’t really a need for an extra shooter.
+Not unless you plan on having a massive wedding with too many guests and you as well as the bride/groom are getting ready in completely different and distant locations, there isn’t really a need for an extra shooter.

 Can a Solo Photographer be in Two Places at Once?

 If I had this superpower, being in two places at once, I would be the happiest destination wedding photographer on the planet. 🙂 Unfortunately, no one can be in two places at once.
-For the past 12 years that I have been in the wedding industry, I ensure that I capture every special moment in your wedding.
+For the past 12 years that I have been in the wedding industry, I have ensured that I capture every special moment of your wedding.

 What about Angles and Vantage Points?